 Neasa speaks fluent German and Irish, good French and is a native English speaker.

-She is a member of the European Film Academy, Directors UK and a Founder Member of the Irish Film and Television Academy.
+She is a member of the DGA, the WGA and the European Film Academy.
+She chairs the Film Committee of the Irish Film and Television Academy.